dedelstein/autonomous-lab/docs/software.md

 # secure ways to do this if someone has the time or inclination
 sudo rocker --x11 --privileged ros2_master bash

-# If you need to, mount the ros1_bridge for ROS1-ROS2 communication
+# If you need to, mount the ros1_bridge for ROS1-ROS2 communication in a separate terminal window
 # ( NB - ros1_bridge waits for a ROS 1 master node at the default ROS Master URI http://localhost:11311 )
 sudo docker compose up ros2_bridge
 ```